NishantSinghhhhh/Doetnv/app/README-AD402.md

-# Ad-402: Decentralized Advertising Platform
+# SwiftAd: Decentralized Advertising Platform

 A complete full-stack decentralized advertising platform where publishers can monetize their websites instantly using x402 payments, and advertisers can place ads directly without intermediaries.